Skip to content

 About

-Architectural pattern for deterministic policy enforcement + per-agent identity + tamper-evident audit at the protocol layer for AI agent systems.
-Fifth spec in the SaaSquach AI Labs catalog (PDS, ACS, ESF, CRI, AGS).
-10 principles addressing prompt-layer trust collapse, identity blur, audit gap, policy drift.
+Architectural pattern for deterministic policy enforcement, per-agent identity, and tamper-evident audit for AI agent systems.
+Fifth spec in the nine-spec SaaSquach AI Labs Spine catalog.
+14 principles addressing prompt-layer trust collapse, identity blur, audit gap, and policy drift.

 Resources